Lakers fans celebrate Dalton Knecht for incredible Rising Stars efforts

 After Knecht put together his highlight reel during the first Rising Stars Game, Lakers fans went crazy on social media to get behind their young, emerging star.

 Team C consists of a lot of the league's best rookies, including Knecht, Zach Edey, Stephon Castle and Jaylen Wells.
-Second year guard Keyonte George is also there to run the show.
-They dispatched Team T, led by Jaime Jaquez Jr. and No. 1 overall pick Zaccharie Risacher.
+Second-year guard Keyonte George is also there to run the show.
+They dispatched Team T, led by Jaime Jaquez Jr. and the 2024 No. 1 overall pick, Zaccharie Risacher.

 Knecht and Team C continued that momentum into the title game, as they knocked off Team G League in the final and earned the right to play in Sunday night's All-Star game against the best of the best that the NBA has to offer.
-Team G League was one of the best stories of the Rising Stars Game after their first round win and was led by Mac McClung, JD Davison, Reed Sheppard and Bryce McGowens.
+Team G League was one of the best stories of the Rising Stars Game after they were led to a first-round win by Mac McClung, JD Davison, Reed Sheppard, and Bryce McGowens.